Gemba/arcade-dt/README.md

 Don't reboot yet, as they have to be configured and enabled (see next section).

 **Important**: If you have previously been using the `mk_arcade_joystick_rpi` or `db9_gpio_rpi` module (check the `/etc/modprobe.d/*.conf` files if they are loaded), then disable any such kernel module.
 Also disable any userland GPIO "driver" before rebooting.

+### How Does The Build Work?

+On a very high level the device tree is roughly comparable with the PC BIOS, i.e. it defines what capabilities and peripherals a computer has.
+The device tree source definition (`.dts`) is converted to the binary representation (`.dtbo`) by the device tree compiler (`dtc`).

+To increase the human-readability of the source files this project uses C-defines from the Kernel header files.
+They define logical names for the numeric event codes.
+Thus the preprocessor of the compiler `cpp` is [first run](https://github.com/Gemba/arcade-dt/blob/9e1193a5cc8da0b34f6b73c3287408a91d1840dd/Makefile#L62) to replace these logical names with the numeric values, before the output is then converted by `dtc` to the device tree binary object.

+This is for both usage scenarios (with GPIO direct and via MCP23017) identical.
+However, the MCP23017 building part has a few more steps:

+1. As each MCP device tree configuration is identical in this project, there is a one large preprocessor directive in `include/mcp-port-map.h` defined.
+This avoids a lot of copy-waste when attaching more than one MCP23017.
+2. The directive is used and replaced in `gpio-mcp-joystick-tpl.dts` (up to eight times) and ends up in the device tree source file `gpio-mcp-joystick-stub.dts` which then is cleaned from everything that would choke the `dtc`.
+See these [lines](https://github.com/Gemba/arcade-dt/blob/9e1193a5cc8da0b34f6b73c3287408a91d1840dd/Makefile#L55-L57).
+3. The MCP device tree stub file `gpio-mcp-joystick-stub.dts` is incomplete and [is merged](https://github.com/Gemba/arcade-dt/blob/9e1193a5cc8da0b34f6b73c3287408a91d1840dd/Makefile#L58) with the required device tree specification `mcp23017-overlay.dts` [from the running Kernel](https://github.com/Gemba/arcade-dt/blob/9e1193a5cc8da0b34f6b73c3287408a91d1840dd/Makefile#L54).
+The RaspberryPi foundation provides the tool [ovmerge](https://github.com/raspberrypi/utils/tree/master/ovmerge) for this.
+Note in the merged output `gpio-mcp-joystick.dts` how the `fragments@<n>` are renumbered and the `__overrides__` section includes the part from the stub.
+4. The merged output `gpio-mcp-joystick.dts` is then compiled by the `dtc` as usual.

 ## Configuration